guanyilun/mlpipe/README.rst

    pip install -r requirements.txt

-The script assumes you have the required data file ``dataset.h5`` file located at ``data`` directory.
-On Feynman you can do the following, at the project root
+The script assumes you have the required data file ``dataset.h5`` located at the ``data`` directory.
+On Feynman you can do the following - at the project root

 .. code-block:: bash